AlanCS/SystemTestingTools/README.md

 [Real life Example](/Examples/MovieProject/MovieProject.Logic/Proxy/BaseProxy.cs#L65)

+# Notes

+## Stubs vs Recordings
+ A stub (as per industry standard) in this context is a fake pre-defined response you will return instead of a real response from a downstream system.

+ A recording is a new concept created by SystemTestingTools, it's a subtype of stub, because it contains a response AND also the request that generated it.

+ It unlocks quite a few more capabilities, to name just a few:
+ * matching the current request with a recording so you can return a healthy response when your downstream system is momentarily unhealthy
+ * documenting how the response was obtained
+ * showing how to reproduce response

 # Warnings

 Unfortunately life is not all rainbows and unicorns :smiley:, here are potential problems you should keep an eye out while using this tool: